2022 North Indian Ocean cyclone season: Severe Cyclonic Storm Asani

 During the first week of May, a strong pulse of Madden-Julian Oscillation (MJO) and Equatorial Rossby wave (ERW) prevailed in this basin.
 These two conditions led to a cyclonic circulation forming over the southern Andaman Sea on 4 May.
 At the same time, a Westerly wind burst occurred on the same day which resulted in formation of twin cyclones over the either side of the Indian Ocean.
 The southern hemisphere counterpart being Tropical Cyclone Karim and the northern hemisphere counterpart being this cyclonic circulation.
 The JTWC followed suit and designated it as Invest 92B on the next day.
 On 6 May, under the influence of the same disturbance, a low pressure system formed off the coast of Andaman and Nicobar Islands.
 Subsequently, the JTWC issued its TCFA, as it had rapidly consolidated its convective structure for the past few hours, along with development of a well-defined low-level center.
 By the morning of 7 May, the system became more well-marked over the same region.
 At 09:00 UTC (14:30 IST), the JTWC initiated advisories on the system and classified it as Tropical Cyclone 02B, while IMD followed the suit and upgraded it to Depression BOB 03.
 Three hours later, the system was further upgraded to a deep depression status by the IMD, after forming a defined central dense overcast cloud pattern.
 By 05:30 IST (00:00 UTC) of the next day, the system organized into Cyclonic Storm Asani, becoming the first cyclone of the season.
-The name Asani was provided by Sri Lanka, which means wrath in Sinhala language.
+(Note: The name Asani (Sinhala: අසනි, [asani]) was contributed by Sri Lanka and means "thunderbolt" in Sinhala.)
 Nine hours later, the JTWC upgraded it to a Category 1 status.
 At 12:00 UTC (17:30 IST), the IMD further upgraded it to a severe cyclonic storm, as microwave imagery showed a well-organized system.
 On 10 May, the cyclone began to encounter high wind shear due to which the JTWC downgraded it as a tropical storm while the IMD continue to maintain it as a severe cyclonic storm. it began to make a sudden westward jog and mild decrease in wind shear made the JTWC to upgrade it again into a Category 1-equivalent tropical cyclone.
 Nine hours later, Asani was further downgraded into a tropical storm, it began to weaken rapidly due to higher wind shear as well as dry air intrusion.
 On 11 May, 12:00 UTC, Asani further weakened to a Deep Depression as it made landfall in the Indian State of Andhra Pradesh.

 The next day, the IMD issued its last advisory as the system degenerated into a low pressure area.